MDHSRobotics/MDConsole/README.md

 see [Understanding MDConsole](https://github.com/MDHSRobotics/TeamWiki/wiki/Understanding%20MDConsole) for more information

 ###Typical Use
-Typically, this project would be forked for each season.
+Clone this project if you are intending to add features to the base console.
+See the [How to Git](https://github.com/MDHSRobotics/TeamWiki/wiki/How%20to%20Git) tutorial for more information on how to clone this project.

-See the [How to Git](https://github.com/MDHSRobotics/TeamWiki/wiki/How%20to%20Git) tutorial for more information on how to fork this project.
+Duplicate this repository if you are intending to develop season specific custom console.
+See the [Duplicating a Repository](https://help.github.com/articles/duplicating-a-repository/) guide from GitHub.

 ###Backlog
 * Add the ability to sort the order of subsystems on the UI